vijaygill/wg-ui-plus/README.md

 * Distributed as docker image.
 So updates are very easy to perform.
 * Runs on Raspberry Pi.
 Developed on OrangePi-5+.
 Thus proven to run at-least on those SBC's.

+## Requirements
+You need to have docker setup and running on your machine where the VPN needs to be run.

 ## Usage
 #### Note: Default username/password is admin/admin.
 You can change it later in "Server Configuration page".
 You can set up your own VPN in a few minutes by following the following steps: